 I keep going around on this question…

-Also, the split ruffle is, of course, characteristic of the fancy caps, so save that for your not-a-campfollower outfit.
-I’m actually having second thoughts even about the shaped ruffle on this pattern, as all the ruffles I’ve seen on cap artifacts are straight strips.
-You can make the headpiece straight pretty easily.
+Also, the split ruffle is, of course, characteristic of the fancy caps, so save that for your not-a-camp-follower outfit.
+I’m actually having second thoughts even about the shape of the ruffle on this pattern, as all the ruffles I’ve seen on cap artifacts are straight strips.
+And, you’d want to make the headpiece straight, not curved.

 For a lappet, you could start withInstructions for Cutting Out Apparel for the Poor, which isn’t the most common 3-piece construction, but is at least verifiably accurate, really easy to make, and free on Google.
 Still, it’s 1789, but I have seen one dated earlier.

 ….I see a need for patterns that copy common construction for our era… well, that’s a project for another day….
-You can look at my notes and patterns on these posts and see what you can do!
+WAIT, I DID THAT!
+I made a lappet pattern that is an average of all the lappets I saw.
+Enjoy.

 Here are some things we do not see in the American portrait evidence for 1750-1775: